mieiuminho/share-your-media/README.md

 ### :hammer: Development

-Compile and run the project.
+Compile and run the project in a clean build.

 ```
-mvn compile exec:java
+mvn clean compile exec:java
 ```

 Running tests.